Skip to main content Skip to main navigation

 6. Follow up your customers if any payments are overdue

-These six simple actions may help you receive payments faster, which can lead to an improvement in cash flow.
-And remember, you want to develop strong relationships with the people who pay you – so a warm ‘thank you’ from time to time for prompt payments can only help strengthen that relationship.
+These six simple actions may help you get paid quickly, which can lead to an improvement in cash flow.
+And remember, whatever your payment process, you want to develop strong relationships with the people who pay you.
+So a warm ‘thank you' from time to time for prompt payments can only help strengthen that relationship.

 Read more